The Strongest Predictors Of Romantic Relationship Quality

 Being able to compromise and tend to a partner’s needs indicates the ability to work as a team.
 This helps to promote collaborative thinking and working together.
 These skills are predictors of good quality in a relationship.

-If one or both partners is not willing to compromise, the relationship may not work.
+If one or both partners resist compromise, the relationship may not work.
 This is the same case if one partner is sacrificing too much of their own needs to meet the needs of their partner.

 Having Similar Values (and adopting each other’s values)

 Values are a critical part of a relationship.
 Everyone has values in life.
 Values can be moral, financial, goal-oriented, or related to lifestyle.
-While no relationship has two partners with the exact same values, it is important for a couple to have common values.
+While no relationship has two partners with identical values, a couple needs common or complementary values.

 Common values provide a point for the couple to relate to each other.
 It allows a couple to explore common interests and promotes teamwork.
 Common values also provide a strong natural connection with one another.

 While most successful relationships have common values between partners, not all values need to match.
 It is okay to have values that are different than your partner’s values.
-It is also okay to care about a cause and know that your partner does not feel the same way.
+It is also okay to care about a cause, even if your partner does not feel the same way.

 It is unrealistic to assume that either partner in a relationship will adopt all of the values of the other.
 Values can be learned from each other.
-Partners can engage in and adopt the values of their partners.
-They can also learn to respect their partners’ values, even if they do not relate to them themselves.
+Partners can engage in and adopt their partner’s values.
+They can also learn to respect their partners’ values, even if they do not personally relate to them.

 Commitment To Preserving The Relationship

-More than anything else, commitment to the relationship is what holds it together.
-Motivation and commitment to sticking together through the fun times and rough times are critical for a successful relationship.
+More than anything else, commitment to the relationship holds it together.
+Motivation and commitment to sticking together through the fun and rough times are critical for a successful relationship.
 Each partner must be prepared for the challenges that come with being together.
 Not every moment will be filled with love and excitement.
-In fact, most relationships regularly hit more challenging points.
+Most relationships regularly hit more challenging points.
 Common challenges for a relationship to experience include:

-During these times, the couple must be committed to working hard to keep the relationship alive.
+During these times, the couple must commit to working hard to keep the relationship alive.
 Sometimes love and passion will be dull and difficult to maintain.
 In such times, it takes effort and patience to preserve the quality of the relationship.

 Sharing Complementary Life Goals